 The bottom line

-INTPs are analytical, logical, and intelligent individuals.
-While they can often be misunderstood as private and withdrawn due to their need for disappearing in their rich inner world, Logicians are great companions to a select few.
+INTPs (Architects) are analytical, logical, and intelligent individuals.
+While they can often be misunderstood as private and withdrawn due to their need for disappearing into their rich inner world, Architects are great companions to a select few.

 Their constant need for exploration and knowledge makes INTPs valuable colleagues, friends, and partners.